 PRESENTING A GORGEOUS late 19th Century British made corner cabinet, made of beautiful rosewood and profusely inlaid with marquetry and faux ivory.

-The cabinet stands on finely carved and fluted legs to the front and more solid supports to the rear with 2 open shelves.
+The cabinet stands on finely carved and turned legs to the front and more solid supports to the rear, with 2 open shelves in between.

-Similarly, the display top is heavily inlaid with marquetry and faux ivory in similar depictions to the base.
+The display section above the doors, is 3 tiered, in an almost ‘gothic/cathedral style’ and again, has heavily inlaid panels, with marquetry and faux ivory, in similar depictions to the base.

 It is edged and banded in gorgeous dark moldings.